DavidS12321/Trust-Edu-AI-Project/README.md

 This issue prevented me from demonstrating a fully functional version of the app, as the OpenAI API is critical for generating math questions.
 I attempted to resolve the issue by reaching out to OpenAI's support team, but the responses I received were largely automated and unhelpful, which further delayed my progress.
 Unfortunately, this meant that I was unable to create a working demo of the app in time for submission.

 ## Future Improvements

-While the app is currently functional to a basic degree, there are several areas for future improvement, including:

 - **Enhanced Question Variety:** Adding a broader range of question types, reaching to other grade level mathematics.
 - **User Profiles:** Implementing user authentication so that each user can track their progress and performance over time.